M2I2HA: Multi-modal Object Detection Based on Intra- and Inter-Modal Hypergraph Attention: Related Works

 \subsection{Preliminaries}

 Graph structures excel at modeling pairwise relationships, but their descriptive capacity becomes limited when confronted with the multi-way associations prevalent in real-world scenarios.
-As a generalization of conventional graphs, hypergraphs allow hyperedges to connect any number of nodes—referred to as the cardinality of the hyperedge—thereby offering an intuitive and flexible means to represent higher-order or group-wise relationships among entities.
-A hypergraph can be formally represented as $\mathcal{H} = (\mathcal{V}, \mathcal{E})$, where $\mathcal{V} = \{v_1,v_2,...,v_n\}$ denotes a finite set of $n$ nodes, and $\mathcal{E} = \{e_1,e_2,...,e_m\}$ is a collection of $m$ hyperedges, each of which is a non empty subset of $\mathcal{V}$ (i.e., $e \subseteq \mathcal{V}$ and $e \neq \varnothing $).
-The structure of a hypergraph is commonly described by an incidence matrix $\mathbf{H} \in \mathbb{R} ^{n\times m}$, whose elements are defined as follows:
+As a generalization of conventional graphs, hypergraphs allow hyperedges to connect any number of nodes, thereby offering an intuitive and flexible means to represent higher-order or group-wise relationships among entities.

-Based on the incidence matrix, the degrees of nodes and hyperedges can be conveniently derived as follows:

-(1) Node degree: The degree $d(v_i)$ of node $v_i$ is defined as the number of hyperedges containing $v_i$, given by

-(2) Hyperedge degree: The degree $\delta (e_j)$ of hyperedge $e_j$ is defined as the number of nodes it contains, given by